Explaining higher-order correlations between elliptic and triangular flow: Conclusions

-This simplicity arises from the general properties of local density fluctuations, which are of quantum origin.
+The simplicity of the relations we have derived arises from the general properties of local density fluctuations, which are of quantum origin.
 The classical fluctuations of impact parameter spoil this simplicity~\cite{Roubertie:2025qps,Alqahtani:2025wan}.
 It is therefore essential to work with fine centrality bins.
-Despite the wide centrality bins used by ALICE, some of our relations are in reasonable agreement with Pb+Pb data.
-We expect that agreement would be significantly improved with a finer binning.
-If there are residual nonflow correlations, accuracy will be also improved with an increased pseudorapidity coverage.
+The wide centrality bins implemented by ALICE partly explain the differences between data and our predictions.
+The recent CMS data are in much better agreement with our calculation.
+This illustrates that the effect of impact parameter fluctuations is modest.
+We expect that agreement would be further improved with a finer centrality binning.